Pe will come down as good growth ahead

 Return on capital for what risk?
 Real returns are related to the risk taken by the investor.
 Those who do not want to take risks and invest in FD should not compare their returns with the returns on the risky assets class - the equity.
 They should be happy with a nominal positive real return on capital on a pre-tax basis.
 It appears that these peculiar FD investors become risk-taking when they see people making money on their risky investments and want to shift from FD to equity.
 These investors seem to forget that the equity investors go through periods of negative returns while FDs always get paid their fixed coupon.
 These FD investors could be a good example of investors prone to jealousy / herd mentality.

-To answer you - If I would be unhappy with 1% return on my capital while investing in FDs then I would be terribly unhappy with -2% return on capital.
+If I would be unhappy with 1% return on my capital while investing in FDs then I would be terribly unhappy with -2% return on capital.
 At the cost of being repetitive, I would not follow an investor who invests in a riskfree asset (FD) and is happy with -2% but unhappy with +1% return on capital if others are making money on their risky investments.

 I guess that I have been underestimating the power of groupthink.
 Valupickr is a good place to learn.
 But, I think that I have been overdoing it.
 I will try to limit the frequency of my posts on this forum.